mendersoftware/mender-docs/06.Artifact-creation/07.Sign-and-verify/docs.md

 ## Enable Mender Client signature verification

-Signature verification is enabled on the Mender client using the [ArtifactVerifyKey(s)](../../03.Client-installation/07.Configuration/50.Configuration-options/docs.md#ArtifactVerifykey) configuration option.
+Signature verification is enabled on the Mender Client using the [ArtifactVerifyKey(s)](../../03.Client-installation/07.Configuration/50.Configuration-options/docs.md#ArtifactVerifykey) configuration option.

 For OS specific instructions on how to install and enable verification keys, visit: